The lazy woman’s way of drying Kale for the winter

 Store your dried kale in glass

 Once the Kale is fully dry, allow it to cool to room temperature.
 Store it in glass jars with tight-fitting lids.
 You can leave it whole or crumble it as you put it into jars.
 It’s raw and full of vitamins and enzymes because you didn’t blanch it.
-Dried properly, it retains its bright green/pink/purple colors, too.
+Dried properly, it retains its bright green/pink/purple colours, too.
 It’s ready to add to winter soups, stews, bread, smoothies, or even just eat it raw, out of the jar.
 It’s delicious.
 You can even powder it like the natural health products business if you really want to.
 But no matter which way you decide to eat it, now you know how easy it is to dry kale.

 So give this simple Kale drying method a try and forget all that dishwashing and clean up.
 Drying this superpower food couldn’t be easier.